Hookworm infection: School-based mass deworming

 School-based mass deworming programs have been the most popular strategy to address the issue of hookworm infection in children.
 School-based programs are extremely cost-effective as schools already have an available, extensive, and sustained infrastructure with a skilled workforce that has a close relationship with the community.
 With little training from a local health system, teachers can easily administer the drugs which often cost less than US$0.50 per child per year.

-Recently, many people have begun to question if the school-based programs are necessarily the most effective approach.
+Recently, many people have questioned if the school-based programs are necessarily the most effective approach.
 An important concern with school-based programs is that they often do not reach children who do not attend school, thus ignoring a large number of at-risk children.
 A 2008 study by Massa et al. continued the debate regarding school-based programs.
 They examined the effects of community-directed treatments versus school-based treatments in the Tanga Region of Tanzania.
 A major conclusion was that the mean infection intensity of hookworm was significantly lower in the villages employing the community-directed treatment approach than the school-based approach.
 The community-directed treatment model used in this specific study allowed villagers to take control of the child's treatment by having villagers select their own community drug distributors to administer the antihelminthic drugs.
 Additionally, villagers organized and implemented their own methods for distributing the drugs to all children.
 The positive results associated with this new model highlight the need for large-scale community involvement in deworming campaigns.

 Public health education

-Many mass deworming programs also combine their efforts with a public health education.
-These health education programs often stress important preventative techniques such as: washing your hands before eating, and staying away from water/areas contaminated by human feces.
+Many mass deworming programs also combine their efforts with public health education.
+These health education programs often stress important preventative techniques such as: washing your hands before eating and staying away from water/areas contaminated by human feces.
 These programs may also stress that shoes must be worn, however, these come with their own health risks and may not be effective.
 Shoe wearing patterns in towns and villages across the globe are determined by cultural beliefs, and the levels of education within that society.
 The wearing of shoes will prevent the entry of hookworm infections from the surrounding soils into tender skin regions; such as areas between the toes.